 How the leaves have been treated

-Tea leaves can be chopped up into tiny dust-like pieces (see photo below of this process in action in Munnar, India), rolled into balls, rolled up like a rug, chopped and dried into little disks, and more.
+Tea leaves can be chopped up into tiny dust-like pieces (see photo above of this process in action in Munnar, India), rolled into balls, rolled up like a rug, chopped and dried into little disks, and more.

 The shape affects what parts of the leaf flavor come through during brewing, and how many times the leaf can be steeped.